Justin Simmons (American football): Professional career

+Pre-draft

-Simmons attended the NFL Scouting Combine in Indianapolis and recorded the best 20-yard shuttle (3.85s) since 2006 (3.81s).
-He also tied Braxton Miller with the best 60-yard shuttle since 2014 (10.72) with a time of 10.84 seconds.
-He also had the best time in the 60-yard shuttle and was second overall in the three-cone drill.
-On March 16, 2016, Simmons participated at Boston College's pro day, but chose to stand on the majority of his combine numbers and only performed the 40-yard dash (4.53s), 20-yard dash (2.62s), and 10-yard dash (1.56s).
+He attended the NFL Scouting Combine and had the fastest time in the 20-yard shuttle (3.85s) at the NFL Combine since 2006 (3.81s) and also tied Braxton Miller for the best time in the 60-yard shuttle (10.84s) performed at the NFL Combine since 2014 (10.72s).
+He was also second overall in the three-cone drill.
+On March 16, 2016, Simmons participated at Boston College's pro day, but chose to only perform the 40-yard dash (4.53s), 20-yard dash (2.62s), and 10-yard dash (1.56s) and decided to forgo the other combine drills he had already performed well in.

-Simmons performed at private workouts with Dallas Cowboys and New Orleans Saints and also attended pre-draft visits with the Pittsburgh Steelers and Detroit Lions.
-At the conclusion of the pre-draft process, Simmons was projected to be a third round pick by NFL draft experts and scouts.
-He was ranked as the fourth best free safety prospect in the draft by DraftScout.com and was ranked the sixth best safety by NFL analyst Mike Mayock and Scouts Inc.
+He performed private workouts for Dallas Cowboys and New Orleans Saints and attended pre-draft visits with the Pittsburgh Steelers and Detroit Lions.
+At the conclusion of the pre-draft process, NFL draft experts and scouts projected Simmons would be selected in the third round.
+He was ranked as the fourth best free safety prospect in the draft by DraftScout.com.
+NFL analyst Mike Mayock and Scouts Inc. ranked him as the sixth best safety prospect in the draft.

+Denver Broncos

-The Denver Broncos selected Simmons in the third round (98th overall) of the 2016 NFL Draft.
-Simmons was the seventh safety drafted in 2016.
+The Denver Broncos selected Simmons in the third round (98th overall) of the 2016 NFL draft.
+Simmons was the seventh safety drafted in the 2016 NFL Draft and was the first of only two players drafted from Boston College.
+He was the first safety to be drafted from Boston College since Will Blackmon in 2006 and only the second since 2000.